llelik/storagegrid-audit-analysis-calc/README.md

 audit.log
 ```

-It isn't practical to "stream" logs from audit.log because that file can be large and you'd have to re-read it all the time (not recommended for Primary Admin node because of the potential to overload it).
+It isn't practical to "stream" logs from audit.log because that file can be large and you'd probably re-read it all the time (not recommended for Primary Admin node because of the potential to overload it).

 It is recommended to copy compressed files from NFS shares and decompress and process them elsewhere.